hwr7dd/insiderai/README.md

            max_docfreq = 0.1, docfreq_type = "prop")
 muskdfm <- muskdfm[ntoken(muskdfm) > 0,]
 ```
-Then we use LDA() from the topics model package.
+Then we use LDA() (Linear Discriminant Analysis) from the topics model package.
 Topic selection works on clustering so I played around with the number of topics and found k=8 as the best fit for the data:

 ```
 dtm <- convert(muskdfm, to = "topicmodels")